acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

 ---
 layout: post
-title:  "2025 recap and my plan fo 2026"
+title:  "2025 summary and my expectations for 2026"
 date:   2025-12-20 00:08:00 -0300
-excerpt: End of year is coming and I did a small analysis of where am I right now and my plan for next year.
+excerpt: The end of the year is approaching and I have made a summary of what happened during 2025 and what to expect for 2026.
 author: Ariel Coppes
 tags:
   - personal